simple-sideprojects/SimpleSplit/frontend/README.md

 ### Build the SDK

-Set the correct SDK path in local.properties:
+Set the correct SDK path in android/local.properties (If the file does not exist, create it):
 ```
 sdk.dir=/home/marius/android-sdk
 ```